-Rhetorician, and philosopher Kenneth Burke (1950; 1954/1984; 1969) wrote extensively about the symbolic, narrative, and dramatistic processes through which a society and its constituent actors develop certain worldviews.
+Rhetorician and philosopher Kenneth Burke (1950; 1954/1984; 1969) wrote extensively about the symbolic, narrative, and dramatistic processes through which a society and its constituent actors develop worldviews.
 Drawing from Veblen (1914, p.
-347), Burke (1954/1984) elaborated how these worldviews lead to trained incapacities –the loss of ability to think beyond one’s training (p.
+347), Burke (1954/1984) explained how these worldviews lead to trained incapacities –the loss of ability to think beyond one’s training (p.
 7).
-Similarly, Erving Goffman (1959), in his classic work on the influence of institutions on worldviews, contended that totalitarian contexts like asylums and prisons subject patients and inmates to a process of “disculturation” –a state in which they increasingly feel dispossessed of their roles and stripped of their self-worth, and which over time leads to their “untraining,” or atrophying of skills required for non-institutional life.
-While corporations and academic institutions exert different means of external control than the asylums and prisons that Goffman referenced, members of these communities similarly internalize a strategic sense of identification with the organization and control themselves and others to maintain order (Tompkins & Cheney, 1985).
+Similarly, Erving Goffman (1959) contended that totalitarian contexts like asylums and prisons subject patients and inmates to a process of “disculturation” in which they lose access to the practices, wisdoms, and identities associated with life outside of the institution.
+While the external control wielded by corporate, academic, and other institutions differs significantly from the asylums and prisons that Goffman referenced, community members’ behaviors’ are strikingly similar.
+By internalizing a strategic sense of identification with the organization, departmental denizens control themselves and others to maintain order (Tompkins & Cheney, 1985).
+Parting from the view that power is exerted discursively, the stories and narratives that people tell and hear about themselves engender a sense of normalcy.
+In this capacity, discursive practices create and reify categories, institutions, regimes, and expertise so that experts order, understand, discipline, record, and experiment upon others (Foucault, 1964/1972).
 Burke (1954/1984) argued that “trained incapacities” (p.
 7) or “occupational psychoses” (p.
 49) lead to partial and fossilized scripts on behaviors and values, articulating not only the proper way to think, act, and judge, but also foreclosing the possibility that any other way exists.
 In the story of the cemetery, this is likely what had occurred; the researchers’ training had conferred an incapacity, blinding them to the cultural repository of user-generated data.